This leaflet is for anyone:

 techniques.
 It is structured, usually aimed at a particular problem

 and is fairly brief (6-20 sessions).
 It's a bit like being coached

 – you have a number of exercises to do between sessions.
 In a way,

 you learn to become your own therapist.
 The National Institute for

-Health and Clinical Excellence (NICE) recommends CBT as a treatment
+Health and Care Excellence (NICE) recommends CBT as a treatment for

 factsheet on Cognitive Behavioural